 As the job market becomes more competitive, employers have turned to measuring soft skills in order to determine which candidates will make the best impact on their organization.
-One of the most important and highly sought after soft skills is emotional intelligence.
+One of the most important and highly sought-after soft skills is emotional intelligence.
 The simplest version of emotional intelligence states that it is the way a person perceives emotions and uses these perceptions to react.

 A popular model of emotional intelligence breaks the concept up into categories that include self-awareness, social skills, self-regulation, motivation, and empathy.
-All of these traits are credited towards high levels of leadership, teamwork, work-ethic, and overall job performance.
+All of these traits are credited towards high levels of leadership, teamwork, work ethic, and overall job performance.
 While some employers may use surveys to determine emotional intelligence levels, it is becoming much more common for interviewers to ask pointed questions meant to judge emotional intelligence.
 To help you ace your next interview, we’ve compiled several common interview questions geared towards emotional intelligence and show you how to best answer them.

 Q: Tell me about one of your greatest achievements.

 How to answer: While this question can incorporate past relevant experience, it is not intended to judge your skillset.
 Interviewers asking this question are likely looking to see if you feel your successes are solely based on your work or if you recognize that other people and factors have contributed to your achievements.
-When answering this question, briefly recognize support you received from colleagues or the circumstances which made your achievement possible, as well as how you individually contributed to the success.
+When answering this question, briefly recognize the support you received from colleagues or the circumstances which made your achievement possible, as well as how you individually contributed to the success.
 This will show that you’re proud of your achievements, as well as recognize the importance of teamwork (which will highlight leadership qualities).
 Additionally, speaking about an achievement that positively impacted others signals strong emotional intelligence.

 Q: Which type of people should I hire for this position, and why?

-How to answer: It may be your instinct to ramble off textbook qualifications for the role you are applying for, but the question actually asks which type of people should be hired.
+How to answer: It may be your instinct to ramble off textbook qualifications for the role you are applying for, but the question asks which type of people should be hired.
 The interviewer is looking for you to outline which values you feel are important for an employee to have, providing insight into the type of person you strive to be.
 While strong work ethic and assertiveness are both great traits, be sure to mention values like trustworthiness and reliability which implies interaction with other people.

 Q: Explain something new to me.
 Or teach me something I don’t know.